cindy-zhao03/Networking-Website/README.md

 # Networking-Website
-I created a simple user interface for a networking website with a guided new user tutorial using modals.
+I created a simple (nonfunctional) UI for a networking website with a guided new user tutorial using modals.